wuxxin/salt-shared/android/redroid/README.md

 # android.redroid.lib

-## Create and launch a (same kernel) android container using ReDroid
+Create and launch a (same kernel) android container using ReDroid.

 + `redroid_service()`